Sales-Led GTM Trends in 2026

 AI is not only helping sales and GTM teams.
 It's also becoming a barrier between sellers and their prospects.
 Yesterday, GTM teams needed to worry about SEO, spam filters and gatekeepers.
 Now prospects deploy AI to screen calls and emails.
 They rely on AI summaries to digest content.
 They use AI-powered search to research solutions.
 The buyer's journey has fundamentally changed after the introduction of an AI layer.

 To hammer the point home, research shows that over 90% of buyers now use AI in their procurement process.
-For many, this includes building the shortlist with the help of ChatGPT or other similar LLMs.
+For many, this includes building a vendor shortlist with the help of ChatGPT or other similar LLMs.
 The same research shows that buyers typically start each procurement with a shortlist of four to five vendors, and that 95% of the time, the final decision comes from that initial list.
-The emergence of this zero-click search means your landing pages may never be seen if your key message doesn't penetrate the AI layer between your content and your buyers.
-At worst, prospects might do their research without sending any pings on your digital radar, and you miss out on the opportunity entirely.
+The emergence of this zero-click search means your landing pages may never be seen if your key message doesn't penetrate the AI layer between you and your buyers.
+At worst, prospects might do their research without sending any pings on your digital radar, making you miss out on the opportunity entirely.

 Your message needs to relay its key points even when filtered through an AI.